-- In addition to general articles, AAT also includes Vantage Point and C/IG-sponsored articles.
+- In addition to general articles, AAT also includes Vantage Point and Sponsored articles.

 - Vantage Point pieces are a type of general article which feature the unique story of one of the myriad of advisors (or advising teams) who makes up our diverse association.
 Advisors come from a wide variety of backgrounds, advise diverse student populations, and work in vastly different settings.
 In short, every advisor (and advising team) has an individual vantage point!

 - Articles sponsored by an association unit, such as an Advising Community or Committee.
 Authors of sponsored articles are noted as such in the article title.
-Authors must be current members of NACADA and the Commission or Interest Group they are representing in their article and must be approved by the CIG Chair.
+Authors must be current members of NACADA and the association unit they are representing in their article and must be approved by the unit Chair.

 - References to other resources such as books/articles/websites that provide background must be appropriately cited using the guidelines of the Publication Manual of the American Psychological Association, 7th edition (or, in discipline-specific cases, the MLA Handbook for Writers, 7th edition).
 Footnotes will not be accepted.
 Improperly citing or failing to cite quotations and references is plagiarism and disqualifies a submission from publication.